 His duo with German vocalist Sylvia Schmidt explores the Anglo/American folk songs of the Appalachian mountains, creating a sound that embraces the dynamic tension between forces of preservation and transformation.
 They released their debut album ‘As Long As Songbirds Sing’ in 2020, which features James’ arrangement of the song ‘I Wonder As I Wander’, selected by BBC Radio 3 to be played on the Christmas eve ‘Breakfast Show’.

 Recently forming his own quartet, featuring a cast of London’s finest improvising musicians: pianist Bruno Heinen (Denys Baptiste), bassist Tom McCredie (Elliot Galvin), and drummer Shane Forbes (Empirical), James has composed music specifically for this group.
 The writing draws influence from the variety of musical worlds he traverses; from jazz, to chamber music, to contemporary folk.
-An album recording is currently under construction, with a release date to be announced soon.
+Marking his debut album as composer/bandleader, ‘First Quartet’ is scheduled for release in early 2022.

 As a guitarist, James has performed at many major venues in the UK and Europe.
 These include Royal Albert Hall, Queen Elizabeth Hall, Warsaw Philharmonic Hall, Kings Place, Sage Gateshead, Ronnie Scott’s, and Union Chapel.
 Other appearances include numerous international jazz, folk, and classical music festivals.
 He has toured and held residencies across Europe.